Ling Huanxin

-Ling Huanxin (凌焕新; born March 1962) is a lieutenant general in the People's Liberation Army of China.
+Ling Huanxin (凌焕新; born March 1962) is a general in the People's Liberation Army of China, currently serving as political commissar of the People's Liberation Army Academy of Military Sciences, in office since June 2023.

-He is a representative of the 20th National Congress of the Chinese Communist Party and an alternate member of the 20th Central Committee of the Chinese Communist Party.
+He is a representative of the 20th National Congress of the Chinese Communist Party and an alternate of the 20th Central Committee of the Chinese Communist Party.
 He is a delegate to the 13th National People's Congress.

 Biography

 Ling was born in Jingjiang County (now Jingjiang), Jiangsu, in March 1962.
 He was deputy head of the Organization Division of the People's Liberation Army General Political Department before being appointed Director of the Political Department of the Northern Theater Command Ground Force in January 2017.
 In March 2017, he became a member of the Commission for Discipline Inspection of the Central Military Commission, and was elevated to deputy secretary in December 2018.
+In June 2023, he was elevated to political commissar of the People's Liberation Army Academy of Military Sciences.

-He attained the rank of major general (shaojiang) in December 2019.
+He attained the rank of lieutenant general (zhongjiang) in December 2019 and general (shangjiang) in June 2023.